-A field guide to the
+A field guide to the birds of plain English

 This isn’t your average field guide.